In honor of Mexican Independence Day, Voz de Mando performs anthem "Canción Mixteca"

 I find myself so far from the land where I was born!

-and, to see myself, as lone and dismal as leaf on the wind,
+and, to find myself, so lonesome and melancholy as a leaf in the wind,

-I would that I'd weep I would that I'd die out of sorrow!
+I feel I could weep, I feel I could die from sorrow!

-And, to see myself, as lone and dismal as leaf on the wind,
+and, to find myself, so lonesome and melancholy as a leaf in the wind,

-I would that I'd weep I would that I'd die out of sorrow!
+I feel I could weep, I feel I could die from sorrow!

 In honor of Mexican Independence Day, Voz de Mando performs anthem "Canción Mixteca"